Counterparty-Classic/counterparty-classic-documentation/Counterparty_Content_Policy.md

-Content Policy for Counterparty forums and chat rooms
+Content Policy for Counterparty Classic forums and chat rooms
 ========================
 _(collectively referred to as the **Counterparty properties**)_

 ### 1. Stay on Topic
-The Counterparty properties are a place to discuss matters related to the [Counterparty cryptocurrency](http://counterparty.io/).
+The Counterparty properties are a place to discuss matters related to the Counterparty Classic cryptocurrency platform.
 Discussions that are off-topic to this will be closed and potentially deleted.
 Comments within a discussion may naturally veer in different directions, and this is generally not a problem.
 However, if the moderators feel that the comment chain has reached its limit, we will give a polite notice about being off topic before moderation is used.

 ### 2. No Self-Promotion
 "Self-promotion" is an attempt to redirect traffic from the Counterparty properties to your personal blog, chat, YouTube channel, etc. Pure self-promotion will not be allowed, however, if you are trying to get feedback and reviews from the community for your Counterparty-based project, or an outlet of your original content that relates to Counterparty in some direct manner, then reasonable and limited promotion is permitted.
 If you are unsure, please ask a mod before doing so.